depp/vadpcm/README.md

 VADPCM uses a codebook of second-order linear predictors, and encodes the residuals using 4 bits per sample.
 Each block of 16 samples shares the same predictor and scaling factor.
 The predictors in the codebook are stored in a vector format, which makes it easy to write a high-performance decoder using SIMD instructions.
 The Nintendo 64 has a coprocessor, called the Reality Signal Processor, with SIMD capabilities.

 ## Development

-This project supports two build systems: Bazel and CMake.
-You can pick your preferred build system, although CMake support is currently incomplete.

-### Bazel

-The primary encoder tool is `//vadpcm`.
-It is writtin in Go.

-    bazel build -c opt //vadpcm

-The encoder / decoder library, written in C, is `//codec`.

-    bazel build -c opt //codec

-Generate the `compile_commands.json` file:

-    bazel run @hedron_compile_commands//:refresh_all

 ### CMake